johncmerfeld/wayback/README.md

 # A primer on web scraping and the Wayback machine by John C. Merfeld

+**Note:** The code in this repo is for learning purposes only, and may be in an unstable state of development.
+For project starter code, only use examples in the README.
+They are guaranteed to be correct implementations, although they may not work on every system or version.

 ## Chapter 0: Background on scraping (August 2019)

 ### Introduction